Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 Searching for a commercial robot (e. g.
 Kuka KR5) which resembles to robot which is planned, together with "DH, Denavit-Hartenberg, pdf" keywords result in good scientific article examples.
 If example values are given, they can be validated by calling B1:T, because a pitfall can be if Craig numbering of the coordinate system is used.

 For the usage of the DH see M669 A parameter.
+# Euler Angles, Orientation
+Robot's endpoints have an orientation which is described as follows:
+* every rotation can be described by the combination of three rotation matrices by three main axes.
+The order of the rotation is important.
+There are 12 rotations which make sense.
+They are called by the axis they are rotated by, e.g. ZYZ means rotation by Z axis first, then Y axis, then the newly created Z axis.
+* the rotations of the robot system, using DH parameters, are rotations in the order of ZYX, where Y is not rotated, so effectively only a rotation by ZX.
+ZYX is an order which is also used in aviation and is called RPY (roll pitch yaw).
+* Rotation calculations can be calculated back: from rotation matrix to three angles.
+The angles are called Euler angles.
+In robot configuration, calculations and statistics, those Euler angles, based on ZYX/RPY, are used.

+Documentation sources are wiki and e.g. https://homes.cs.washington.edu/~todorov/courses/cseP590/05_Kinematics.pdf
 # Coordinate system
 Every robot joint is connected with its own coordinate system.
 The coordinate system XYZ is right hand based.
 It's easiest to positon Z to the direction of the axis, then X, then Y by the right hand rule.
 Although physical axes don't have direction, the coordinate system has, and it's important to be aware of the direction.
 The axis' direction defines which rotation is positive or negative degrees.
 From looking in front at the arrow, counterclockwise are positiv degrees.